karlmanalo/labs-curriculum/Labs Curriculum/Sprint 2 - Demonstrating Contribution/Sprint Challenge 2.md

 ### Questions you need to answer

 1. How did you work with another team member to deliver a feature this week?
 What role did you play?

+   I pair programmed with a fellow data scientist to deploy an API to AWS.
+Initially, I played the role of navigator.
+I joined about halfway through his deployment process.
+I communicated with the driver and ensured that I understood the steps that he was taking and why he was taking them.
+When I felt like he was moving too quickly or I didn't fully understand what error he was running into, I asked him to go back and copy-paste the error message into our Slack chat so that I could troubleshoot it on my end.
+The solutions that we found required multiple uninstalls and reboots, and mutually agreed that, since I hadn't been there to catch any errors in the first half of deployment, we would switch roles (where I was the driver and he was the navigator) and walk through the readme from the beginning together.

 2. What did you learn this week from working in a team?
 How are you going to improve your teamwork in the future?

+   I learned that, as cliche as it sounds, communication is key.
+Going a level deeper, making sure that all parties understand the problem in the same way and are visualizing the same solution is vital, and hashing out those issues before any redundant/unneeded work is done is a huge time saver (and can also alleviate any frustrations that might arise from said unneeded work).
+   In order to improve my teamwork in the future, I will work on being available at all needed hours and keeping a line of communication open with the team.

 ## Prompt 3 - Professional Development Resume Updates